semiloker/areole/README.md

 python tools/compare_layout.py --run ./build/example_tour.exe
 ```

-**159 of 159 boxes match.
-Every box that flex places lands on the same rectangle as Chromium's,
-exactly.
-Boxes sized by measuring their own text land within one pixel — mean 0.8 px.**
+**215 of 215 boxes match, across every release from 0.1.0 to 0.6.0.
+Two disagree on geometry, both
+one line of text: a paragraph beside a float fits in three lines here and four in Chromium, because
+two rasterizers measure the same words about a pixel apart.
+Everything else lands on the same
+rectangle exactly.**

 The first run needed six compensating rules to get there, and two of the six were bugs worth
 fixing rather than documenting: **text never wrapped** — `ar_text_wrap` had implemented UAX #14